-•Artificial Fibers, such as viscose and rayon are manmade from natural raw materials derived from cellulose or plant protein.
+Such as viscose and rayon are manmade from natural raw materials derived from cellulose or plant protein.
 Tencel, Modal, and rayon made from bamboo are some of today’s most recognizable fabrics made from artificial fibers.
 Bed linens made from artificial fibers often have many of the same qualities of natural fiber linens and are generally more durable.
-They are extremely absorbent, have a soft, silky hand, can be dyed to vibrant colors and some even have inherent anti-bacterial properties.
+They are extremely absorbent, have a soft, silky hand, can be dyed with vibrant colors and some even have inherent anti-bacterial properties.
 Artificial fiber fabrics shrink when washed so be sure to closely adhere to the care instructions on your product.

 TYPE OF WEAVE

 The type of weave used in the fabric for bedding plays an integral part in the durability and price of the finished product.
-There are three basic fabric weaves used in bedding:
+There is three basic fabric weaves used in bedding:

-•Plain Weave, the simplest of the three basic weaves, is used for about 80% of all bedding.
+The simplest of the three basic weaves are used for about 80% of all bedding.
 In a plain weave, each yarn alternately crosses over and under another to produce a strong, even fabric.
 Examples of plain weaves are batiste, voile, percale, cambric, and gingham.

-•Patterned Weaves are the most difficult and most expensive to produce due to their complexity, and produce the most durable fabrics used in bed linens.
+It is the most difficult and most expensive to produce due to their complexity and produce the most durable fabrics used in bed linens.
 There is two basic pattern weaves, the Dobby and the Jacquard:

-oDobby fabric, such as “damask” stripes, piqué, and waffle cloth, is the more economical of the two basic pattern weaves, and is limited to simple designs.
+-Dobby fabric, such as “damask” stripes, piqué, and waffle cloth, is the more economical of the two basic pattern weaves and is limited to simple designs.

 When selecting bedding, take into consideration if any special fabric finishes have been utilized.
 The three most commonly used functional finishes are mercerizing, shrinkage control, and wrinkle resistance.